espinoco/espinoco.github.io/src/Git quick reference.md

         ```
         git ca
         ```
     - Creates a new commit with an empty message.
+Useful for dummy commits.
         ```
         git ce
         ```